What are Parabens & are Parabens in Makeup Safe?

 A number of toxicology studies have found other cancer risks and related side effects of parabens.
 For example, one experiment tested to see whether skin treated with methylparaben showed adverse reaction when exposed to sunlight.
 At low UV exposure, the difference was negligible, but at increased levels of sun exposure, skin displayed faster cell death and nitric oxide production.

 Their findings indicate that products with methylparaben may cause skin damage when exposed to the sun, which could increase risk of skin cancer, DNA damage, and premature photoaging.
-If you apply sunscreen containing parabens before heading outside, you might be making yourself more vulnerable to the sun as opposed to protecting yourself from it.
+If you apply sunscreen containing parabens before heading outside, you might be making yourself more vulnerable to the sun as opposed to protecting yourself from it, so consider choosing paraben-free and chemical free sun protection as superior options.

 Parabens and the environment